mukthy/slack-bot/README.md

 # slack-bot

-It is a SlackAPP which integrates between Slack and Internal AntibotPedia API.
+It is a SlackAPP which integrates between Slack and Internal AntibotPedia API, NetlocSmith, and other products (ZyteDataAPI, AutomaticExtraction).

 It is Flask based web-app.